Axia-Tech/AXIA-wiki/docs/learn/learn-governance.md

 your behalf.

 At some point you will likely need a place for a longer-form discussion.
-For this, making a post on [Polkassembly][] is the recommended place to do so.
-When you write a post on Polkassembly make sure you present all the evidence for your circumstances and state clearly what kind of change you would suggest to the councillors to enact.
+For this, making a post on [Axiassembly][] is the recommended place to do so.
+When you write a post on Axiassembly make sure you present all the evidence for your circumstances and state clearly what kind of change you would suggest to the councillors to enact.
 Remember - the councillors do not need to make the change, it is your responsibility to make a strong case for why the change should be made.